knpuniversity/phpunit/knpu/form-submit.md

 will be on your form.
 How about "Grow dinosaur".
 Then call `->form()`.

 We now have a `Form` object.
 No, not Symfony's normal Form object from its form system.
-This is from the `DomCrawler` component and its job is to help us fill out the form.
+This is from the `DomCrawler` component and its job is to help us fill out its fields.

 So let's think about it: we will need 2 fields: an `enclosure` select field and a `specification` text box.
 To fill in the first, use `$form['enclosure']` - the